Why Fixed-Cost IT Outsourcing Support Won't Work

-Why Fixed-Cost IT Outsourcing Support Won't Work**

->

-> When searching for a new IT services provider, it can be challenging to sift through the various options.
+When searching for a new IT services provider, it can be challenging to sift through the various options.
 Many factors influence a company's decision, including reputation, client testimonials, offered services, and on premises vs. remote solutions.
 For some, perhaps the most important factor to consider is the IT outsourcing cost.
 With many competing bids and IT services pricing structures, it can be difficult to decipher which provider is best for your business.

-> Fixed Cost Pricing Approach
+Fixed Cost Pricing Approach

-> A fixed cost pricing model is the "one size fits all" approach to pricing; IT providers offer a quote based on the number of servers or the number of users in the business.
-In theory, this seems like a reasonable pricing structure, but since IT costs vary widely by industry, one party will always lose when setting monthly IT services cost at a fixed rate.
+A fixed cost pricing model is the "one size fits all" approach to pricing; IT providers offer a quote based on the number of servers or the number of users in the business.
+In theory, this seems like a reasonable pricing structure, but since IT costs vary widely by industry, one party will always lose when operating at a fixed rate.
 If a business has more IT issues in a month than the provider foresaw, the provider will lose money.
-This often results in poor customer service as well: since the provider is not billing the customer enough to cover these issues, they will di-prioritize a more frugal client for other clients who are paying a higher monthly fee.
-Conversely, if a business has no IT issues in a month, they will be losing money by paying for reactive services they do not need.
+This often results in poor customer service: since the provider is not billing enough to cover these issues, they may prioritize higher paying clients.
+Conversely, if a business has no IT issues, they will be losing money by paying for unnecessary services.